This Ginger Sesame Tofu Stir Fry is coated in a deliciously sticky sauce – plus, I'll show you the secret to getting that perfect crispy tofu!

-As always, this stir fry is a great meal prep dish!
-Store your leftovers in glass air-tight containers in the fridge for up to five days.
-You can choose to store the leftovers in one large air-tight container or in individual servings with the rice in many smaller air-tight containers.
+Like most stir-fries, this dish is great for meal prep!
+Store your leftovers in airtight glass containers in the fridge for up to 5 days.
+You can store it all in one large container or in individual serving sizes with the rice, which is great for meal prep.

-When you're ready to enjoy the dish, reheat it in a skillet for the best results.
-This is because it will ensure that the crispy tofu remains crispy.
+When you're ready to enjoy the dish, reheat it in a skillet for the best results and to ensure that the crispy tofu remains crispy.
 Otherwise, if you're in a rush, warming the leftovers in the microwave for 1-2 minutes will also work.
-Tip: sprinkle some water over the rice before microwaving to make sure it doesn't dry out.
+Make sure to sprinkle some water over top of the rice before microwaving to make sure it doesn't dry out.

-Unfortunately this dish is not a freezer-friendly recipe.
-Freezing this dish isn't recommended because the veggies would get very soggy during the reheating process and the tofu just wouldn't be the same.
+Unfortunately, this dish is not freezer-friendly.
+Freezing this dish isn't recommended because the veggies get super soggy during the reheating process and the tofu just won’t be the same.